Indianapolis Colts considering placing running back Jonathan Taylor on non-football injury list with back issue

 But Taylor opted to prepare for training camp by working out with his associates in Arizona.

-The bottom line: the Colts clearly were aware of the ankle situation, but Taylor never mentioned a back injury until he reported to Grand Park Sports Complex for his pre-camp physical.
+The bottom line: the Colts clearly were aware of the ankle situation, but Taylor never mentioned a back injury until he reported to Grand Park Sports Complex for his pre-camp physical, according to the source.

 Until that time, the team fully expected Taylor to be full-go for camp.